SemEval/SemEval2025/schedule.md

   - CAIDAS at SemEval-2025 Task 7: Enriching Sparse Datasets with LLM-Generated Content for Improved Information Retrieval
   - Swushroomsia at SemEval-2025 Task 3: Probing LLMs' Collective Intelligence for Multilingual Hallucination Detection
   - Tewodros at SemEval-2025 Task 11: Multilingual Emotion Intensity Detection using Small Language Models
+  - CHILL at SemEval-2025 Task 2: You Can’t Just Throw Entities and Hope - Make Your LLM to Get Them Right
+  - Narrlangen at SemEval-2025 Task 10: Comparing (mostly) simple multilingual approaches to narrative classification

 </details>